Information about COVID-19

 - Stay home when experiencing cold symptoms

-We recommend desinfecting your hands, or washing with water and soap when visiting the hospital.
+We recommend disinfecting your hands, or washing with water and soap when visiting the hospital.

-To lower the risk of COVID-19 infection at our hospital, we try to keep the numbers of patients at our hospital as low as possible.
 Whenever possible, we will offer patients phone consultations instead of in-person consultations.
-We can opt for long-distance consultations if the patient does not need to be physically present, and if this is logistically possible.
-These consultations can be used to discuss side effects of the treatment, or to discuss the results of diagnostic testing or the next step in treatment, or to answer patient questions.
+We can opt for long-distance consultations if the patient does not need to be physically present and has the necessary technology available.
+These consultations can be used to discuss side effects of the treatment, or discuss the results of diagnostic testing or the next step in treatment, or to answer patient questions.

 All patients for whom phone consultations are an option will be contacted on the day before their consultation to change their appointment to one over the phone.
 To avoid putting too much pressure on our phone operators, we ask that patients do not contact us to ask about these phone consultations themselves.
 If a phone consultation is an option for you, we will contact you.
 You can complete the consultation when you receive the call, or on the original date of your appointment.
 The exact time will depend on the assessment of the physician, clinical nurse specialist, and the patient.